pat-marty/the-local-ibex-source/content/en/docs/hiking/muttseehuette_sac.md

 ## Kalktrittli
 <p align="center">
   <img src="IMG_1019.JPG" alt="" class="landscape">
   <em>Taking the cable car up from <hl>Tierfed</hl> to <hl>Kalktrittli</hl>.
-This cable car was initially built for when they were constructing the expansion to the dam at the Muttsee and is completely over-engineered (in a good way).
+This cable car was initially built for when they were constructing the expansion to the dam at the Muttsee.
 This cable car was built to transport vehicles and huge amounts of materials to the construction site and not a couple tourists looking for an epic hiking trail ;)</em>
 </p>

 <p align="center">